Unsupervised Progressive Learning and the STAM Architecture: Classification using STAM

 \section{Classification using STAM}

-Given a small amount of labeled data, STAM can be used in classification tasks.
+Given a small amount of labeled data, STAM representations can also be evaluated with classification tasks.
 We emphasize that the labeled data is not used for representation learning -- it is only used to associate previously learned features with a given set of classes.

 {\bf I. Associating centroids with classes:} Suppose we are given some labeled examples $X_L(t)$ from a set of classes $L(t)$ at time $t$.
 We can use these labeled examples to associate existing LTM centroids at time $t$ (learned strictly from unlabeled data) with the set of classes in $L(t)$.